Adam Goodrum on Why a Piece Must Justify Its Existence

 - 6 min read

 The relationship between structural clarity and visual softness in his work is something he has thought about carefully and describes without overcomplicating it.
-Structural clarity gives a piece integrity, he says, it allows you to understand the object's logic, but that logic is never meant to feel rigid or severe because softness comes through proportion, material choice, and subtle curvature, and the balance between the two is not something imposed from the outside but something that emerges through refinement, through removing what is unnecessary and adjusting what feels too heavy, through a process of reduction that continues until the piece has arrived at exactly itself.
-It is a description of design as a subtractive discipline, and it is a more accurate account of how enduring furniture gets made than the design industry tends to offer.
+Structural clarity gives a piece integrity, he says; it allows you to understand the object's logic, but that logic is never meant to feel rigid or severe because softness comes through proportion, material choice, and subtle curvature, and the balance between the two is not something imposed from the outside but something that emerges through refinement, through removing what is unnecessary and adjusting what feels too heavy, and through a process of reduction that continues until the piece has arrived at exactly itself.
+It is a description of design as a subtractive discipline, and it is a more accurate account of how enduring furniture is made than the design industry tends to offer.

-"The Stitch Chair was an exploration of making construction visible, using stitching not as decoration, but as structure."
+"The Stitch Chair was an exploration of making construction visible, using stitching not as decoration but as structure."

 Drawing remains fundamental to how the studio operates, because it is the fastest way to test proportion and structure, and physical prototyping is equally important in furniture specifically, where comfort and weight and tactility cannot be fully understood on screen regardless of how sophisticated the digital tools become.
-The studio moves between sketching, digital modelling, and physical mock-ups fluidly, each stage revealing something the others cannot, and it is a process that resists the shortcuts that digital technology makes available, because Goodrum understands that shortcuts are where the errors that only become visible after installation tend to hide.
+The studio moves between sketching, digital modeling, and physical mock-ups fluidly, each stage revealing something the others cannot, and it is a process that resists the shortcuts that digital technology makes available, because Goodrum understands that shortcuts are where the errors that only become visible after installation tend to hide.

 "Material is never applied at the end.
 It informs the idea from the beginning."

-What continues to interest him most is the intersection of utility and emotion, the challenge of creating something that performs beautifully but resonates on a quieter level as well, and the ongoing question of how construction can be simplified, how more can be achieved with fewer elements, how the next refinement can be found in work that already appears complete.
-There is always another way to refine, he says, and it reads less like ambition than orientation, the description of a mind that does not experience the completion of a piece as the end of a question but as the beginning of the next one, which is perhaps the most accurate description of what keeps a practice like his producing work of genuine consequence decade after decade.
+What continues to interest him most is the intersection of utility and emotion; the challenge of creating something that performs beautifully but resonates on a quieter level as well; and the ongoing question of how construction can be simplified, how more can be achieved with fewer elements, and how the next refinement can be found in work that already appears complete.
+There is always another way to refine, he says, and it reads less like ambition than orientation, a description of a mind that does not experience the completion of a piece as the end of a question but as the beginning of the next one, which is perhaps the most accurate description of what keeps a practice like his producing work of genuine consequence decade after decade.

 "A piece should justify its existence."